azdavis/azdavis.net/posts/en/rjsonnet.md

 ## Features

-It has the usual features you'd expect from a language server:
+As shown above, its has a lot of the usual features you'd expect from a language server:

 - Syntax highlighting
 - Error tolerant parsing